jujujuok/AnxietyBackend/README.md

 Create a `.env` file in the root directory of the repository with content based on the `.env.example` file.

 The values for the .env file can be copied from the server.

+### Microserivce Template

+The ./ms-template directory contains a template for a microservice.
+This can be copied and used as a base for new services.

 ### Start single service